bostick/tabit-file-format/description/tabit-file-format-description.md

 If Dont Let Notes Ring flag is `1`, then each string rings until the next event on ANY string.

-If Dont Let Notes Ring flag is `0`, then each string rings independently until the next event on THAT string.
+If Dont Let Notes Ring flag is `0`, then each string rings independently until the next event on THAT string, like a real guitar.

 The MIDI program number is something like 27 for Electric Guitar (clean).